ABoehlen/grid2mlt/README.md

 ### Import in Kashmir3D

 To import the elevation model into Kashmir3D, start the programme, select _File –> OpenMap –> Open New Map_ and select the newly created \*.mlt file.
 Kashmir3D will convert it to its native DCM format.
 During this process the coordinates are transformed from the Swiss coordinate system LV03 to WGS1984 geographic coordinates.
+Depending on the size of the digital elevation model this process can take quite a long time and the programme may appear unresponsive.

 ## Test file
 You can use the enclosed ASC file dhm1000.asc for testing purposes.
 This is a version of the DHM25 digital elevation model with a 1000 m grid.